14 Tips For Protecting Your Camera Gear From Bad Weather

 80898301 s

-Having a crew is one of the best ways to make sure your gear is safe in any situation.
+Having a crew is one of the best ways to ensure your gear is safe.

 If possible, get a crew ready before you shoot.
-Even if it’s just some friends who know nothing about filmmaking, they can help move gear quickly or spread a tarp out.
+Even if it’s just some friends who know nothing about filmmaking, they can help move gear quickly or spread a tarp.

-If you have to store gear out of sight to keep it safe from the rain, assigning someone to watch it is essential.
+If you must store gear out of sight to keep it safe from the rain, assigning someone to watch it is essential.
 When filmmaking in easy conditions, there are already a million things to watch out for.

 Giving some responsibility to someone else will let you remain more focused on what matters.